smitoi/regularExpressionParser/README.md

     python regExParser.py {-f <filename> | -e expression} [<filename>]

-The first two options are if you want to take the expression from a file or to enter it from the keyboard.
+The first two options are to give you the option to take the expression from a file or to enter it from the keyboard.
 The third option is optional, you can enter the name of a text file if you want to verify it for pattern matches - if you don't write anything for the third parameter the program will let you enter words from the keyboard.

 The expression can use the following operators: